Phantom on the Horizon

-Phantom on the Horizon is a concept EP by American progressive rock band The Fall of Troy that was released on November 28, 2008, through Equal Vision Records.
+Phantom on the Horizon is a concept EP by American rock band The Fall of Troy that was released on November 28, 2008, through Equal Vision Records.
 It is the completed version of the Ghostship Demos EP that the band released in 2004.
 This rerecorded version of the original demos features five "chapters" and was produced by Casey Bates (Fear Before, Chiodos, Portugal.
 The Man).

 The concept behind Phantom on the Horizon tells the fictional story of a Spanish galleon meeting with a ghost ship from another dimension.